 You should monitor the media for possible risks to your safety and security.
 Local curfews can be imposed with little warning.
 You should follow the directions of local authorities.

 Clashes between armed groups are common in parts of the DRC

-Clashes between various armed local groups (including the Democratic Liberation Forces of Rwanda (FDLR), the National Congress for the Defence of the People (CNDP), the Mai-Mai, the Lord’s Resistance Army (LRA) and the Coalition of Congolese Patriotic Resistance (PARECO)) and government forces are common in the DRC.
+Clashes between various armed local groups including the Allied Democratic Forces (ADF-NALU), Democratic Liberation Forces of Rwanda (FDLR), the National Congress for the Defence of the People (CNDP), Mai-Mai groups, the Lord’s Resistance Army (LRA) and the Coalition of Congolese Patriotic Resistance (PARECO), and government forces are common in the DRC.

 Eastern, north-eastern regions: